Clicky

 Informational searches usually ask a question or look for data that might not be readily available or need an expert opinion.

-Commercial searches mean that the user is trying to learn more before making a purchase or signing up for a newsletter etc.
+Commercial search intent means that the user is trying to learn more before making a purchase or signing up for a newsletter, indicating they are at the research stage of their purchasing decision.

 Lastly, transactional searches represent when a customer wants to do something and need information such as product details, contact information, etc., in order to complete their intended action.